sandialabs/pv-atlas/_sources/index.rst.txt

-This material is based upon work supported by the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy (EERE) under the Solar Energy Technologies Office Award Number 38267.
+This material is based upon work supported by the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy (EERE) under the Solar Energy Technologies Office Award Numbers 52776 and 38267.

 Free and open-source software is a key enabler of modern scientific computing.
 This project uses many open-source software packages, including: